Panasonic FZ330 versus Panasonic FZ1000

 The FZ330 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the FZ1000 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.

-Arguments in favor of the Panasonic Lumix DMC-FZ330:
+Advantages of the Panasonic Lumix DMC-FZ330:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.